serheang/AWS_CloudResumeChallenge/resume.md

 # Ser Heang TAN

-An enthusist Linux Engineer + Administrator + ~~Dev~~Ops who trying to learn about cloud while working to make ING a better, secure and right bank for you and me.
+An enthusist Linux Engineer + Administrator + ~~Dev~~Ops (wannabe) who trying to learn about cloud while working to make ING a better, secure and right bank for you and me.

 ## Profile
 ## Key Strengths